 A period of seven years is allowed for the completion of all requirements for the master's degree.
-A student whose program has been interrupted by military service should consult the Vice President's office about provisions for military extensions.
+A student whose program has been interrupted by military service should consult the dean of the school about provisions for military extensions.
 Otherwise, time may be extended only by the substitution of recent courses for outdated ones or by the passing of comprehensive examinations in the relevant courses or subject field.